 - Digital signatures (aka Authentication)

-Attacks again Signatures aim to recover signature keys and to forge signatures used for authenticating data, user, or server by calculating the private signature key they target data integrity and authentication.
-An attack against signatures can only be launched when CRQC is available (day 1)and the impact depends on the protocol.
+Attacks against Signatures aim to recover signature keys and to forge signatures used for authenticating data, user, or server by calculating the private signature key.
+These attacks target data integrity and authentication.
+An attack against signatures can only be launched when CRQC is available (day one) and the impact depends on the protocol.

-Signatures constructed with classical PKC and verified before day 1 are safe.
-After day 1, the bad actor may use CRQC to acquire a signature key and use that to sign arbitrary documents still verifying correctly - as if the original key had been disclosed.
+Signatures constructed with classical PKC and verified before day one are safe.
+After day one, the bad actor may use CRQC to acquire a signature key and use that to sign arbitrary documents still verifying correctly - as if the original key had been disclosed.
 Classical PKC Signatures will not be usable for their purpose.

-Post Quantum Cryptography (PQC) is often called as Quantum Safe Cryptography (QSC) designed to be quantum-safe and operate on existing computers and networks.
+Post-Quantum Cryptography (PQC) is Quantum-Safe Cryptography (QSC) designed to be quantum-safe and operate on existing computers and networks.
 PQC replaces PKC algorithms already five decades old with ones that can resist the Quantum Threat.

-PQC or QSC algorithms are built on problems that are hard for the Quantum Computers, and they are executed on classical computers.
+PQC (or QSC) algorithms are built on problems that are hard for the Quantum Computers, and they are executed on classical computers.
 Examples of such algorithms are based on problems of Lattice such as Modulo Learning With Errors [Kyber] , Modulo Learning with Rounding [Saber], Ring Learning With Rounding [NTRU] and Learning With Errors [FrodoKEM], or problems of codes such as Goppa codes [Classic McEliece].

 As PQC algorithms are new, and have not been as widely studied as their traditional counterparts, there is an inherent risk that they may contain flaws that make them less secure to traditional cryptanalysis.

-To mitigate this risk, hybrid (composite) algorithm suites should be used.
-In a hybrid mode ,both traditional and PQC algorithms contribute to the key material using a Key Derivation Function (KDF) that is well studied.
+To mitigate this risk, hybrid (composite) algorithm suites should be used whenever possible.
+In a hybrid mode, both traditional and PQC algorithms contribute to the key material using a Key Derivation Function (KDF) that is well studied.
 The resulting key is at least as hard to break as the strongest composite.

 Both PKC and PQC algorithms in Hybrid Key Exchange use Ephemeral (temporary, one-time) key pairs.
-We recommend a combination of ECDH and either CHRYSTALS/Kyber, or Saber for online interactions.
+We recommend a combination of ECDH and CRYSTALS-Kyber for online interactions.

 Classical DH may be used instead of ECDH if there is hardware supporting the public key exponentiation operations.

-CHRYSTALS/Kyber is preferred over Saber because of being slightly faster .
+CRYSTALS-Kyber is preferred over other lattice-based algorithms for being faster .
 Additional algorithms may be implemented for constrained systems or to meet external requirements and interoperability needs.

 As described earlier, there are two distinct PKC problems to solve.

-Correcting problems in Key Exchange is urgent, but fortunately rather straightforward and easy to implement.
+Correcting problems in Key Exchange is urgent, but fortunately rather straightforward, and easy to implement.
 Also adopting the hybrid approach provides additional assurance so there is no reason to delay.

-Digital Signatures/Authentication requires long term keys to be regenerated.
-These keys are the SSH User Identification Keys, and SSH Host Keys, and TLS server/user public key certificates, and IPsec device certificates.
+Digital Signatures/Authentication requires long-term keys to be regenerated.
+These keys include the SSH User Identification Keys/Certificates, and SSH Host Keys/Certificates, and TLS Server/User public key certificates, and IPsec device certificates.